Grovkillen/ESP_Easy_Webdumper/README.md

 * **ONLY WINDOWS** is supported (Windows 10, Windows 8.1, Windows 8, Windows 7, and possibly older versions as well)
 * **APP_DATA.zip** is needed for the screenshots, download and place it in the same directory as the ESP Easy Webdumper exe file.
 * **Log files** for each webdump will be placed in the Log folder under the subfolder of that unit.
+* **Batch mode** is possible using a batch file and call the application with this switch: "ESP.Easy.Webdumper.exe /IP_NUMBER=<ip>".
+The app will exit once a dump is completed.

 I plan add more features on a weekly basis.
 Thanks for all the feedback!